 - A child looked after is a child in the care of a local authority or provided with accommodation by that authority in accordance with Section 22 of the Children Act 1989.
 An adopted child is defined by section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
-A child arrangement orders is defined by section 14 of the Children and Families Act 2014.
-A special guardianship order is defined by section 14A of the Children Act 1989. - 2.
-Priority to children of staff will be given in either or both of the following circumstances: - (i) Where the member of staff has been employed at the school for two or more years at the time at which the child starts at the school; and/or - (ii) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 3.
-Proximity of the child's home to the school, with those living nearer being accorded the higher priority, will also serve to differentiate between pupils in criteria 2-4 if there are more applicants than available places under each criterion.
+A child arrangement orders is defined by section 14 of the Children Act 1989. - 2.
+Priority to children of staff will be given in either or both of the following circumstances: - (i) Where the member of staff has been employed at the school for two or more years at the time at which the child starts at the school; and/or - (ii) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

+3. Proximity of the child's home to the school, with those living nearer being accorded the higher priority, will also serve to differentiate between pupils in criteria 2-4 if there are more applicants than available places under each criterion.
 Proximity to the school will be measured in a straight-line measurement.
-For the purpose of calculating distance, the school measures home to school distance in a straight line using Richmond School Admissions' geographical information system and data supplied by Ordnance Survey.
+For the purpose of calculating distance, the school measures home to school distance in a straight line as determined by the London Borough of Richmond's Geographical Information System and data supplied by Ordnance Survey.

 The starting point of the measurement is a grid reference point within the property, which is supplied by Ordnance Survey.
 The end point is measured to the main entrance of the school at its permanent location (389 Richmond Road, Richmond Upon Thames, TW1 2EF).
 Where applicants have identical distance measurements, priority amongst them will be determined at random.
 In blocks of flats, where applicants have identical distance measurements, priority amongst them will be determined at random.

-- 4. Sibling is defined in these arrangements as; a brother or sister, a half brother or sister, an adopted brother or sister, a step-brother or sister or the child of the parents' partner where the child for whom the school place is sought is permanently living in the same family unit and at the same address as that sibling or a foster child permanently living in the same family unit whose place has been arranged by the social service department of the Local Authority.
+- 4. Sibling is defined in these arrangements as: a brother or sister, a half brother or sister, an adopted brother or sister, a step-brother or sister or the child of the parents' partner where the child for whom the school place is sought is permanently living in the same family unit and at the same address as that sibling or a foster child permanently living in the same family unit whose place has been arranged by the social service department of the Local Authority.
 Children residing in the same household as part of an extended family, such as cousins, will not be treated as siblings.
 Proof of the sibling relationship will be required. - 5.
 For families living on boats, distance will be measured from the authorised mooring point.
 If the family is itinerant, the nearest mooring point will be used on the closing date for the receipt of applications. - 6.
-Where parental responsibilities are equally shared, the application must be based on the address where the child lives most of the time.
-Where the child lives equally with both parents at different addresses, we will require evidence of your care arrangements.
-We will consider all available evidence that you provide to support your application so we can decide which address we will use to process your application. - 7.
-In cases of multiple births where there is only one place available, and the next child on the list is a twin, triplet, or other example of multiple birth, we would admit both twins (and all the children in the case of other multiple births) even if this meant exceeding the agreed admission number of 60 for reception 2023/24 or the PAN number of places in other year groups.
+A child's home will be their habitual residence and must be the address where you live with your child, unless you can prove that your child lives elsewhere with someone who has legal care and control of your child.
+A child's home must be a residential property that is the child's only or main residence, not an address at which your child may sometimes stay or sleep due to your domestic arrangements.
+The property must be owned, leased or rented by the child's parent/s or the person with legal care and control of the child.
+Additionally, a child's home address is where he or she spends most of the school week unless this is accommodation at a boarding school.